Pollutants, hazardous substances affect sperm production - Embryologist warns

 Adding that even when they implant, it comes as early miscarriage, and said this could be that the man's DNA fragmentation is very high so probably the sperm that is able to fertilise the egg hasn't got the fragmentation in a lower way that is supposed to be.

-“To be able to know the exact problem, the man must go through testing and after testing and depending on the result, some prescribed medication may be helpful and proper sperm preparation for Intrauterine insemination (IUI) may be considered.
-As well as proper sperm preparation for In Vitro Fertilisation (IVF) and selection of good sperm for Intracytoplasmic sperm injection (ICSI), which usually involves an injection of a single sperm directly into a matured egg,” the Specialist indicated.
+“To be able to know the exact problem, the man must go through testing and after testing, and depending on the result some prescribed medication may be helpful and a proper sperm preparation for Intrauterine insemination (IUI) may be considered, while also proper sperm preparation for In Vitro Fertilisation (IVF) and proper sperm and selection of good sperm for Intracytoplasmic sperm injection (ICSI), which usually involves an injection of a single sperm directly into a matured egg”, the Specialist indicated.

 Treatment